AaronLieb/MarchMadness/coding_challenges/day3/a/description.md

 Here's how Monokai wants you to determine `elusive`-ness:

-1) If a city you are traveling to has a longer name, increase `elusive`-ness by `5`.
+1) If a city you are traveling to has a longer name than the city you are traveled from, increase `elusive`-ness by
+`5`.

-2) If a city you are traveling to has a shorter name, decrease `elusive`-ness by 2.
+2) If a city you are traveling to has a shorter name than the city you are traveled from, decrease `elusive`-ness by 2.

 3) If a city you are traveling to has a name of the same length as the city you